 No. IPART does not set water and sewerage prices for regional areas where services are provided by local water utilities or local government.

-For more information on local water utilities contact DPI Water.
+For more information on local water utilities contact DPIE Water.

 There is a difference between the structure of residential charges for water (service and usage charge) and wastewater (service charge only).
 There are two main reasons for this difference: